Viator Reservation System API (1.0)

 Booking Amendment

-• Lead traveler name
+• Lead traveler's name

 • Traveler mix